NVIDIA/spark-rapids/docs/get-started/best-practices.md

-If it is a shuffle stage, then the number of tasks or partitions is normally determined by `spark.sql.shuffle.partitions` (default value=200), and also AQE's Coalescing Post Shuffle Partitions feature (Such as parameters `spark.sql.adaptive.coalescePartitions.minPartitionSize`, `spark.sql.adaptive.advisoryPartitionSizeInBytes`, etc.).
+If it is a shuffle stage, then the number of tasks or partitions is normally determined by `spark.sql.shuffle.partitions` (default value=200), and also AQE's Coalescing Post Shuffle Partitions feature (such as parameters `spark.sql.adaptive.coalescePartitions.minPartitionSize`, `spark.sql.adaptive.advisoryPartitionSizeInBytes`, etc.).

 We can adjust the above parameters to increase the number of tasks or partitions for this shuffle